uku3lig/uklient-java/README.md

  - installs the latest version of fabric
  - keeps your keybinds and resource packs
  - i probably forgot features here but you get my point it's super cool

+What uklient is **NOT**:
+ - Foli Client but femboy themed
+ - hacked client
+ - fr\*nch virus that will install l\*nux on your computer
+ - vbuck generator
+ - virus that mines crypto on your behalf

 ## Supported mods
 Due to how it is made, uklient can support any mod that is either on Modrinth or Curseforge!